kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Species filter](./img/filters-7.png)

 1. **Searching for Species:** Click on the Species Filter dropdown.
-User will see a list of available species.
-Start typing the name of the species the user is looking for in the search box provided.
-As the user type, the list will dynamically filter to display matching species.
-Select the species the user want to filter by from the list.
+A user will see a list of available species.
+A user can start typing the name of the species they are looking for in the search box provided.
+As the user types, the list will dynamically filter to display matching species.
+The user can select the species that they want to filter by from the list.
 2. **Single-Select Functionality:** The Species Filter allows the user to select only one species at a time.
 If the user select a different species, the filter will replace the previous selection with the newly chosen species.

 #### 6. Activity Filter